dance858/Toeplitz-covariance-estimation/README.md

 $\hspace{4cm}$ ![](https://github.com/dance858/Toeplitz-covariance-estimation/blob/main/demo.jpg)

 This figure shows the mean-squared estimation error for MUSIC when used with the sample covariance matrix (labelled with `MSE_SC`) and the maximum likelihood estimate (labelled with `MSE_NML`), versus the number of measurements $K$.
+For more explanations and details on the dotted lines (which represent Cramér-Rao bounds) we refer to Section 4 of our paper.

 ### Python <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" height="20" />
 The Python interface exposes the function